 - (a) only the team lead and one other MAD enrolled participating provider may bill for a single session.
-When more than two MAD enrolled providers are engaged with the session, the team decides who will bill based on the level of effort or change within their own discipline; - (b) this service plan development and subsequent update to the original plan can only be billed twice within one year; and - (c) billing instructions are found in the BH policy and billing manual.
-[8.321.2.9 NMAC Rp, 8.321.2.9 NMAC, 1/1/2020]
+When more than two MAD enrolled providers are engaged with the session, the team decides who will bill based on the level of effort or change within their own discipline; - (b) this service plan development and subsequent update to the original plan can only be billed twice within one year; and - (c) billing instructions are found in the BH policy and billing manual. - N. All specialized behavioral health services should be delivered in the least restrictive setting.
+Least restrictive settings will differ between services and facilities, and are generally defined as a physical setting which places the least restraint on the client's freedom of movement and opportunity for independence and enables an individual to function with as much choice and self-direction as safely appropriate.
+In addition, access to or receipt of one service may not be contingent on requiring an individual to obtain or utilize any other service; for example, a housing service may not require a treatment component, nor may an outpatient treatment service require participation in housing.
+Multiple services may be encouraged, under appropriate circumstances, but may not be required.

-8.321.2.10 ACCREDITED RESIDENTIAL TREATMENT CENTER (ARTC) FOR ADULTS WITH SUBSTANCE USE DISORDERS: To help an eligible recipient 18 years of age and older, who has been diagnosed as having a substance use disorder (SUD), and the need for ARTC has been identified in the eligible recipient's diagnostic evaluation as meeting criteria of the American society of addiction medicine (ASAM) level of care three for whom a less restrictive setting is not appropriate, MAD pays for services furnished to him or her by an ARTC accredited by the joint commission (JC), the commission on accreditation of rehabilitation facilities (CARF) or the council on accreditation (COA).
-The effective date will be January 1, 2019, or as otherwise approved by the centers for medicare and medicaid services (CMS).
+8.321.2.10 ADULT ACCREDITED RESIDENTIAL TREATMENT CENTER [(ARTC)] (AARTC) FOR ADULTS WITH SUBSTANCE USE DISORDERS: To help an eligible recipient 18 years of age and older, who has been diagnosed as having a substance use disorder (SUD), and the need for [ARTC] AARTC has been identified in the eligible recipient's diagnostic evaluation as meeting criteria of the American society of addiction medicine (ASAM) level of care three for whom a less restrictive setting is not appropriate, MAD pays for services furnished to him or her by an [ARTC] AARTC accredited by the joint commission (JC), the commission on accreditation of rehabilitation facilities (CARF) or the council on accreditation (COA).
+[The effective date will be January 1, 2019, or as otherwise approved by the centers for medicare and medicaid services (CMS).]